Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Introduction

-A common approach to address misalignment in EA studies involves introducing a fixed response delay, assuming consistent emotional expression patterns across individuals.
+Note that common approaches to address misalignment in EA studies involve introducing a fixed response delay, assuming consistent emotional expression patterns across individuals.
 This method shifts perceivers' response time series backward by a predetermined amount \citep{nicolle2012robust,huang2015investigation,khorram2019jointly}.
 However, \cite{scherer2003vocal} countered this assumption, arguing that emotional expressions are diverse and context-dependent.
-Consequently, the misalignment between perceivers' and targets' ratings is more complex than a simple time shift.
-Figure~\ref{subfig:DelvinFns} illustrates a typical misalignment between perceiver and target ratings in EA data \citep{devlin2014not}.
+In addition, a review of event-related potential (ERP) studies spanning 40 years found that emotional stimuli elicit differences in neural processing speed based on valence and arousal level \cite{Olofsson2008}.
+The findings suggest that stimuli with higher motivational relevance receive priority in neural processing.
+Consequently, the misalignment between perceivers' and targets' ratings is more complex than a simple, fixed time shift applied to all participants.
+It would be inappropriate to apply a fixed time delay in EA studies, as it fails to account for the variability in emotional processing across different moments.
+Figure~\ref{subfig:DelvinFns} illustrates an example of misalignment between perceiver and target ratings in an EA study \citep{devlin2014not}.
 While a delay in perceiver responses is evident, it is not the sole cause of misalignment.
 For instance, the perceiver's prolonged sustained response from 10 to 15 seconds, in contrast to the target's brief dip at 10 seconds, highlights the complex nature of these discrepancies.